 Massage, clay masks, steam, extractions

-Deep cleanse, exfoliation, extraction, masks
+Deep cleanse, exfoliation, extraction, masks, hi frequency

 There are lots of facials on offer – this is just a broad spectrum to give you a basic idea.

 You don’t want to walk down the aisle on the biggest day of your life with a beetroot face or spots.
-If you want to gear up for your wedding and you skin needs a little help…
+If you want to gear up for your wedding and your skin needs a little help…

-- Try and start around 4 months before – 6 if you can afford it
+- Try and start around 4 months before – 6 if you can afford it.

-- Have a couple of maintenance facials 6 weeks apart and then a pampering facial a couple of days before the big day itself
+- Have a couple of maintenance facials 6 weeks apart and then a pampering facial a couple of days before the big day itself.

 If you fancy a one-off treat for a special occasion go for pampering.